jenkinsci/mesos-plugin/README.md

 Now go to 'Configure' page in Jenkins.
 If the plugin is successfully installed you should see an option to 'Add a new cloud' at the bottom of the page.
-Add the 'Mesos Cloud' and give the path to the Mesos native library (see the above section) and the address (HOST:PORT) of a running Mesos master.
+Add the 'Mesos Cloud' and give the path to the Mesos native library libmesos.so (see the above section) and the address (HOST:PORT) of a running Mesos master.
 Click 'Save' for the plugin to connect to Mesos.